 After crossing the creek, the trail turns right and proceeds upstream, remaining level as sycamores, oaks, and alders provide intermittent shade.
 In the springtime, flowers bloom amongst the chaparral.

 The trail ends at the ruins of Roberts Ranch House, called the Tropical Terrace.
 Designed by architect Paul Williams and built in 1952, the brick structures found harmony with nature by incorporating the creek, waterfall, and landscape into their design.
 The house must have been a relaxing retreat, until it was burned down by wildfires in 1982.
 The remaining foundations are now protected by the National Park Service.
-There are several walls and fireplaces still standing as well as the outline of a pool.
+Several walls and fireplaces still stand as well as the outline of a pool.
 Palms surround the ruins, providing the tropical ambiance.

 A panel at the ruins tells the story: